kbasaran/wireplumber-audio-switcher/README.md

 - If new device is found, it will play an E5.
 - If device not found, it will play a C5.
 All notes for source will play on default sink.

+## How I use it
+I use GNOME desktop and have assigned keyboard shortcuts for my scenarios.
+I use `Ctrl + Super + F1-F4` for this.
+Each shortcut runs the same script but with a different scenario as argument.